Skip to main content

 Let me start by saying I have great faith in the British public.
 I do not think the British public can be bought or easily swayed; they will decide at the next election who should govern the country.

-The Political Parties, Elections and Referendums Act 2000 states that UK political parties must only accept donations from permissible donors.
-The Electoral Commission’s guidelines make clear that a party that receives a donation that is not from a permissible donor must return this donation within 30 days.
+Any party that receives a donation that is not from a permissible donor must return this donation within 30 days.
 Parties that do not comply may be subject to civil sanctions and the party and treasurer responsible may also have committed criminal offences.

-It is vital that we as MPs respond to the public honestly on the complex challenges facing our society, however difficult or unpalatable they may be.
+It is vital that we as MPs are able to respond to the public honestly on the complex challenges facing our society, however difficult or unpalatable they may be.
 We must take effective action to improve people’s lives, so that those who seek to exploit public concern, from whichever side of the political spectrum, cannot use people’s worries to serve their own ends.

 You may also be interested in